Emergency Dentist in Port Coquitlam

 Soft-Tissue Injuries: Soft-tissue injuries include injury to the: tongue, cheeks, gums, and lips.
 You may experience bleeding.
 Try to control the bleeding using a salt-water rinse, cold compress, or moistened gauze.
 If the bleeding does not stop, seek our assistance immediately.

 Frequently Asked Questions

-We generally allow emergency patients to come into the office right away during normal office hours.
-This ensures that you will be seen as soon as possible.
+We generally allow emergency patients to come into the office right away during regular office hours to ensure that you see the dentist as soon as possible.

 Will my treatment be covered under my insurance?

 The majority of insurance companies cover most of our services.

 For a more detailed estimate of your coverage, please contact your service provider.
 Feel free to call us anytime at 604-464-4131 for more information regarding insurance coverage.

 Contact Us To Receive Emergency Dental Care

 If you have dental pain or an emergency situation, please call 604-464-4131 and every attempt will be made to see you as soon as possible.